UniversalDependencies/docs/_pal/index.md

 - verbal noun in *-išn*, which can also be used as a necessitative and as a noun.

 ---
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Agreement<br>
 Middle Persian has little inflection.
 - Adjectives and determiners rarely agree in plurality with their head.
 - Subject and verb always agree in person.
 Number agreement is facultative in the 3rd person.
-Note that Middle Persian exhibits an ergative construction where the object is in agreement with the verb derived from the perfective participle.
+Note that Middle Persian exhibits an ergative construction for all verb forms derived from the resultative participle, where the object is in agreement with the verb.
+In a few cases, an indirect object may agree with the verb instead.
 - In nominal clauses, the copula can be omitted, which is very common with a 3rd person subject.